ShkudW/Reverser/README.md

 - **Obfuscation:** Each generated PowerShell script uses randomly selected variable names to avoid signature-based detection by security tools.
 - **Base64 Encoding:** The PowerShell scripts are encoded in Base64 for additional obfuscation.
 - **Batch File Generation:** Create a batch file that downloads and executes the encoded PowerShell script directly from a remote server.
+- **VBS File Generation:** Create a VBS file that downloads and executes the encoded PowerShell script directly from a remote server.
 - **Customizable:** Users can specify the IP address, port, and server URL for downloading the PowerShell script.

 ### Prerequisites